fireworks, sylvester, night, pyrotechnics, fireworks, fireworks, fireworks, fireworks, fireworks-873394.jpg

 The summer atmosphere is vibrant with events like drone shows and parades, making it a season rich in tradition and sensory experiences.
 Even better, it’s all within an easy walking distance of our waterfront vacation homes for the whole family!

 One thing is for sure: if you spend your 4th of July in Santa Cruz, you won’t regret it.
-Here is a handful of events to keep you occupied.
+Here is a handful of events to keep you occupied

-3. World’s Shortest Parade
+1. World’s Shortest Parade

 If you don’t want to commit to a longer parade, you can always check out the World’s Shortest Parade that runs just over half a mile, starting at the intersection of Soquel Drive and State Park Drive in Aptos.
-This popular parade kicks off with a pancake breakfast and finishes with the Party in the Park located in the Aptos Village Park between noon and 4 p.m.
+This popular parade kicks off with a pancake breakfast and finishes with the Party in the Park located in the Aptos Village Park between 11 a.m. and 4 p.m.

 While this parade is brief, it’s still fun and full of fanfare.
 As with Santa Cruz’s original Fourth of July Parade, it’s a good idea to get there early to get a good spot.

-Fireworks Show
+2. Fireworks Show

 Photo Credit: Richard Masoner / Cyclelicious via Flickr CC2.0